 It’s important to share your stories from start to finish.
 Yes, you can illustrate the need of an abandoned or abused animal, but when that story comes to its conclusion, share the happy ending!
 Your ability to tell a story and tell it well will inspire your donors to give.
 Luckily, your shelter can share a great success story every time you process a new adoption.

 Animal Shelter Fundraising Idea: Share On Social Media

 If your animal shelter hasn’t opened a social media account to communicate with your supporters, now’s the time.
 You’re missing out on a no-cost way to share important animal shelter announcements, success stories, photos of adoptable pets, and links to fundraising campaigns.

 Your supporters will value the ability to engage with your content, talk with you, and support your campaigns from your timelines.
-Better yet, you can run successful fundraisers on your organization’s Facebook page and pin urgent appeals to the top of your page.
+Better yet, you can run successful fundraisers on your organization’s Facebook page or Instagram account and pin urgent appeals to the top of your page.
 Social media platforms make sharing content easy and that content can reach new donors, adopters, fosters, and volunteers in seconds.
 Many animal shelters are great at using social media to fundraise and meet the needs of the adoptable animals in their care.

 Animal Shelter Fundraising Idea: Participate In Giving Tuesday

 Giving Tuesday is a giving campaign taking place the first Tuesday after Thanksgiving.
 This global generosity movement asks people to participate by doing good.
 This can mean volunteering their time to supporting a cause or donating to a nonprofit organization.